 LG G4 was already out in the streets and rocking the market with cutting-edge specs and beautiful design which is soon believed to dethrone the Galaxy S6 if the conditions are as expected.
-Meanwhile, the much older LG G2 is still attracting a humble support from the developers which is keeping many G2 users satisfied with their device.
+Meanwhile, the much older LG G2 is still attracting humble support from the developers which is keeping many G2 users satisfied with their device.
+Using Auto Rec, you can easily root LG G2 on Android Lollipop firmware and flash TWRP custom recovery.

 The Android Lollipop has been rolled out to the LG G2 a few months ago which is a moment of joy for the G2 users.
 However, the Lollipop update has raised issues with few of the popular rooting techniques but luckily there are some new methods to root the device.
 If you’re looking for a way to root LG G2 on Android Lollipop, you should take a look at the simple one-click root tool for LG devices which we’ve covered earlier.